-- Provides five years of funding to enable talented clinicians to pursue academic research alongside their clinical practice.
+Clinician Scientist Fellowships This fellowship provides five years of funding to enable talented clinicians to pursue academic research alongside their clinical practice

-- Looks for outstanding professionals who are committed to improving practice through advances in clinical research, and are driven to inspire others.
+We work with Academy of Medical Sciences to run this fellowship for outstanding professionals who are committed to improving and inspiring practice through advances in clinical research.

 The Clinician Scientist Fellowship includes: